UviDTE-FPSoC/Zynq7000-examples/SD-operating-system/PetaLinux/2019.2/README.md

 This guide is created to walk you through the installation process of the operating system PetaLinux, in order to boot it from a SD card.
 The procedure followed in this guide considers the use of a ZedBoard, which we want to be able to use with the Xilinx software.

-The guide is divided in two main parts, which includes the installation of the Vivado SDK, installation of the Vitis AI package and the cofiguring of the PetaLinux project for ZedBoard.
-It is important to note that the versions for PetaLinux, Vivado SDK and Vitis AI should be the same.
+The guide is divided in two main parts, which includes the installation of the Vivado SDK and the cofiguring of the PetaLinux project for ZedBoard.
+It is important to note that the versions for PetaLinux and Vivado SDK should be the same.
 We will be working with version 2019.2 in this guide.

 Table of contents:
 - [Vivado SDK](#vivado-sdk)